-Robert Firestone is a therapist who has written several helpful books which outline his work in helping people to overcome destructive thought patterns, Fear of Intimacy, Conquer Your Critical Inner Voice and Combatting Destructive Thought Processes.
+Robert Firestone is a therapist who has written several helpful books which outline his work in helping people to overcome destructive thought patterns, Fear of Intimacy, Conquer Your Critical Inner Voice and Combating Destructive Thought Processes.
 I was lucky to come across his work over ten years ago.

 Differentiating the critical inner voice from a conscience, Robert writes:

 The characteristic that most distinguishes the inner voice from a conscience is its degrading, punishing quality.
 Its demeaning tone tends to increase our feeling of self hatred instead of motivating us to change undesirable actions in a constructive manner, These destructive thoughts are contradictory; first they influence us to act in self defeating ways, and then they condemn us for those very actions.
 In addition, the voice often turns our natural desires, wants and goals – the things we would like to accomplish in life – into “shoulds” – that is we “should” do this or that in order to be a good person.
 When we fail to live up to these “shoulds” the voice ridicules and berates us for our failure.

 He goes on to explain how the voice keeps up a continual running commentary which selectively filters our experiences through a distorting and punishing lens.
 So it is not so much what happens to us in our day or lives (although life, can and does dish us out some very painful experiences), but the sense we come to make of these experiences, which ends up dictating our feelings and causing us pain.
 In addition if we are not on the receiving end of the destructive critic internally, we may actually find ourselves drawn to relationships with people whose inner dialogue runs along critical lines and is then projected outside.